Lean Enterprise in Africa

 Working at ThoughtWorks has helped me experience and understand what true social and economic justice means.
 I’m also lucky to have colleagues and friends that believe in equality and opportunity for all.
 Therefore to help me develop a deeper understanding of the South African market I asked Aslam Khan, our General Manager at ThoughtWorks, for his viewpoint;

 Regardless of the continuum, the limiting factor is the density of software talent in the country.
 The history of apartheid and its decimation of the education and social systems has yielded a privileged minority with the necessary skills to tackle a national and continental scale sector.
-Compared to the other countries in the BRICS (Brazil, Russia, India, China, South Africa) cluster, South Africa is lagging in density of software developers.
+Compared to the other countries in the BRICS (Brazil, Russia, India, China, South Africa) cluster, South Africa is lagging in the density of software developers.
 This cannot be addressed until we address the upstream social and education problems.
 Until then, South Africa will continue to be a net importer of software.”

-We have many challenges in the technology industry based on diversity of thought, gender and privilege.
+We have many challenges in the technology industry based on diversity of thought, gender, and privilege.
 That is why capability building is such a key aspect to creating a lean enterprise.

 So what did you do?

 The trip kicked off with a local meetup event in the ThoughtWorks office in Johannesburg with my friend and colleague Rouan Wilsenach.
-The event was targeted at practitioners with the goal for Rouan and I to share our experiences, lessons learnt, along with the tools and techniques we regularly use when trying to drive change in large scale organisations.
+The event was targeted at practitioners with the goal for Rouan and I to share our experiences, lessons learnt, along with the tools and techniques we regularly use when trying to drive change in large scale organizations.

 Meeting Business Leaders

-As with many of these sessions, creating a space for leaders in different organisation to collaborate with one another in a safe environment fosters a great sense of community and a network to know you’re not alone.
+As with many of these sessions, creating a space for leaders in different organizations to collaborate with one another in a safe environment fosters a great sense of community and a network to know you’re not alone.

-The most vigorously debated subject was understanding the true outcomes of strategies they have devised to achieve organisational objectives and goals.
-It easy to point at Executives, make jokes and say they have no idea what is happening in the organisation, but must remember that a lot of the time they are making decisions based on information as it is collated and presented to them by others.
-The details and facts are so watered down and sanitised by the time they reach their desk that they are essentially meaningless.
+The most vigorously debated subject was understanding the true outcomes of strategies they have devised to achieve organizational objectives and goals.
+It easy to point at Executives, make jokes and say they have no idea what is happening in the organization, but must remember that a lot of the time they are making decisions based on information as it is collated and presented to them by others.
+The details and facts are so watered down and sanitized by the time they reach their desk that they are essentially meaningless.
 They are making decisions in good faith based on watermelon reporting: hence it should be no surprise that they don’t achieve the desired result.

 The challenge for all of us is to create an environment where it is safe to share the real information across the entire company without repercussion.
-To make better decisions, we need better quality of data on which we base those decisions.
+To make better decisions, we need a better quality of data on which we base those decisions.

 Another way for Executives to bridge the gap between their ambitions and customer needs is to gain first-hand experience of a customer’s interaction with the product or service.
-They also need exposure to the experience of the organisation’s people trying to deliver that service or product.
+They also need exposure to the experience of the organization’s people trying to deliver that service or product.
 This is the principle of ‘Go and See’.
 In order to change your mental model of a situation, you must experience it.
-The best way to achieve that is walking a mile in your customers’ and team members’ shoes.
+The best way to achieve that is by walking a mile in your customers’ and team members’ shoes.
 In so doing, leaders are able to reshape preconceived notions and respond appropriately to what customers/team members want, and how they want those needs fulfilled.

-Meeting leading Organisations
+Meeting leading Organizations

-Standard Bank are now two years into their journey and recognise the critical role that technology plays in meeting the ever-evolving needs of their customers, Standard Bank partnered with ThoughtWorks to develop their new Internet banking website, an essential customer-facing platform for their business.
+Standard Bank are now two years into their journey and recognize the critical role that technology plays in meeting the ever-evolving needs of their customers, Standard Bank partnered with ThoughtWorks to develop their new Internet banking website, an essential customer-facing platform for their business.